Top 5 3rd Quarter Trades of In - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Insight Wealth Strategies, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Independence Bank of Kentucky’s top five trades of the quarter.

-Insight Wealth Strategies, LLC reduced their investment in NAS:TSLA by 1,746 shares.
-The trade had a 0.07% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $279.27.
+Independence Bank of Kentucky reduced their investment in NAS:VCIT by 14,185 shares.
+The trade had a 0.51% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $79.93.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Insight Wealth Strategies, LLC reduced their investment in NAS:IUSG by 204,606 shares.
-The trade had a 3.18% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $91.77.
+Independence Bank of Kentucky reduced their investment in BATS:IGHG by 16,125 shares.
+The trade had a 0.5% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $69.33.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Insight Wealth Strategies, LLC reduced their investment in ARCA:TIP by 75,203 shares.
-The trade had a 1.38% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $117.45.
+During the quarter, Independence Bank of Kentucky bought 4,317 shares of ARCA:GLD for a total holding of 16,052.
+The trade had a 0.33% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $160.81.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.